CSC207-UofT/course-project-aarves/phase1/progress_report.md

 ## Specification ##

-Our goal is to create an app that is tailored to UofT students, allowing them to browse restaurants and study spots on the St. George Campus.
-Through it, students will be able to leave and view the reviews of other students for each location.
+[App name] is a location-browser app tailored to UofT students looking for places nearby the St. George Campus to grab food from, or study at.
+Users can share their opinions on places in the form of a review, and can also view what others think as well, thus helping them decide whether it's a place they'd like to visit.

 - To browse the app, users can either create an account, login, or continue as a guest (no account).

+[IMAGE OF MAIN MENU]

 ### Permissions based off login-type